allinbits/cosmos-cash/docs/Explanation/README.md

 For further background information please see [the ADR relating to the documentation structure](./ADR/adr-002-docs-structure.md).

 ## Layout

+The scope and structure of the Explanation documentation follows this layout.

 ### Topics

 Topics are discursive documents that explore some particular feature or theme.
 For example, an article might investigate Decentralised Identity Documents or Self-Sovereign Identity.